Science · Code · Curiosity

 Conclusion

 We created a simple neural network model that consisted of a single matrix.
 It was able to learn how to generate two simple sentences about sheep.
-In the next article, we'll look at how to represent words with vectors.
+In the next article, we'll look at how to represent words with vectors (other than by one-hot encoding).

 Leave a comment